Wednesday 25 April 2018

 Chorister Experience Day

-The Abbey is inviting boys aged 7-8 for a ‘Chorister Experience’ on 3rd March 2018.
+The Abbey is inviting boys aged 7-8 for a ‘Chorister Experience’ on Saturday 20th October 2018 and Saturday 2nd March 2019.

 Boys usually join the choir school at the age of eight in Y4.
 At this stage we are looking above all for musical potential in boys whom we believe will both thrive as choristers and also develop as musicians in a richly stimulating environment.